Sherry Rehman: Political career

-She was elected to the National Assembly of Pakistan for the first time as a candidate for PPP on reserved seat for women in 2002 Pakistani general election where she remained until 2007.
+She was elected to the National Assembly of Pakistan for the first time as a candidate for PPP on reserved seat for women in the 2002 Pakistani general election where she remained until 2007.
 During her tenure as Member of the National Assembly, she remained Central Information Secretary of PPP, President of Policy Planning for the PPP and remained a part of the party's Foreign Relations Committee.

-Rehman was re-elected to the National Assembly as a candidate for PPP on the reserved seat for women from Sindh in 2008 Pakistani general election.
-During her second tenure as Member of the National Assembly, she authored severals legislations which were tabled in the National Assembly.
+Rehman was re-elected to the National Assembly as a candidate for PPP on the reserved seat for women from Sindh in the 2008 Pakistani general election.
+During her second tenure as Member of the National Assembly, she authored several legislations which were tabled in the National Assembly.

 In March 2008, she was inducted into the federal cabinet of Prime Minister Yousaf Raza Gillani and was appointed as the Minister for Information and Broadcasting.
 She was given the additional ministerial portfolio of Health in April 2008, Women Development and Culture in May 2008.
 She remained Minister for Culture until August 2008.
 In November 2008, she relinquished portfolios of Health and Women Development.

-Rehman resigned her post as Information Minister in March 2009 in protest over government attempt to put restrictions on the press freedom.
+Rehman resigned her post as Information Minister in March 2009 in protest over government attempt to put restrictions on the freedom of the press.

 In 2010, she tabled a bill seeking to abolish the death penalty for blasphemy, as a result she was placed under police surveillance after receiving death threats.
 Rehman was accused of committing "blasphemy, a crime that carries the death penalty" in Pakistan" in connection with a 2010 TV talk show."
 Her accusers went to the Pakistan "Supreme Court with his complaint after police refused to register it.
 The court ordered police in the central Pakistani city of Multan to investigate."